dappforce/subsocial-docs/docs/faq/Overview.md

 ## Will there be an IDO?
 If so, how can I participate?
 When IDO?

 An IDO is not possible for the SUB token.
 Subsocial is not built on Ethereum and is not an ERC20 token.
-Most existing DEXs operate on Ethereum-based chains and work with ERC20 tokens and therefore an IDO for the SUB token would not be supported on these DEXs.
+Most existing DEXs operate on Ethereum-based chains and work with ERC20 tokens.
+Therefore, an IDO for the SUB token would not be supported on these DEXs.

 ## Will there be an IEO?
 If so, How can I participate?